 Coaching with a mental approach

-Andy Gillham, Ph.D., is a senior sports performance specialist with Sanford POWER who advises athletes and coaches on developing and maintaining strong mental approaches to the sports they’re involved in.
+Andy Gillham, Ph.D., CMPC, is the lead performance psychology specialist with Sanford Sports who advises athletes and coaches on developing and maintaining strong mental approaches to the sports they’re involved in.

 Sometimes, Gillham said, the strongest mental approach begins with realizing you’re not where you need to be.